ChatGPT Can Now Sell Your Products… But Only If Your Data Is Ready

 What’s changed?

-It’s live now with Etsy, and Shopify is coming soon.
-It won’t be long before other merchant providers and eCommerce platforms also support this functionality.
+While it is only available in the US for the time being (live now with Etsy, and Shopify is coming soon) it won’t be long before other merchant providers and eCommerce platforms also support this functionality.

-If you’re a merchant on either, you are auto enrolled.
-Everyone else needs to build a product feed, enable their Stripe based checkout using ACP, and submit a form.
+If you’re a vendor on either Etsy or Shopify, you will be auto‑enrolled.
+Everyone else needs to build a product feed, enable their Stripe‑based checkout using ACP, and submit a form.

 What eCommerce CMOs need to know

 ACP changes how shoppers will discover and buy online.
-Chat is moving from a discovery touchpoint into a direct revenue channel, where intent is captured and converted in a single flow.
+Chat is moving from discovery into a direct revenue channel, from an awareness touchpoint to a conversion surface, where intent is captured and converted in a single flow.
+A shopper can go from “best waterproof trail shoes under £150” to checkout without leaving the platform.

 This shift matters because it creates a new form of attribution.
 Transactions that happen inside ChatGPT can be tracked more cleanly than multi step journeys across web and ads, giving CMOs a clearer view of channel performance.